iadams1/EventLink/README.md

 >
 >Email: IJAdams1@outlook.com

 Hi there!
-I'm Isaiah, an undergraduate Computer Science major at Arkansas Tech University with a minor in Business Administration.
+I'm Isaiah, a Graduate at Arkansas Tech University with Bachelors of Science in Computer Science.
 My passion lies in developing meaningful software that connects people and solves real-world problems.
 Projects like this one allow me to apply classroom knowledge in a practical and impactful way, as I work toward a career in software engineering.

 Feel free to reach out—I’d love to connect or answer any questions you may have.